tin0503/swisstronik-task1/README.md

 ### 9. Finsihed

 - Open the deployed-adddress.ts (location in utils folder)
-- Copy the address and paste the address in testnet dashboard
+- Copy the address and paste the address in testnet dashboard - line 1
-- push this project to your github and paste your repository link in testnet dashboard
+- push this project to your github and paste your repository link in testnet dashboard - line 2